apcountryman/picolibrary/docs/event_driven_state_machine.md

    `::picolibrary::Event` must be a public base of these classes.
    The additional information is made printable by overriding the `::picolibrary::Event::print_details()` member function.
+4. If all events in the event set are simple events (optional):
+    1. Define a `make_simple_event()` function in the same namespace as the enum class that takes the enum class and returns a `::picolibrary::Simple_Event`.
+    2. Register the enum class as a simple event enum by specializing `::picolibrary::is_simple_event_enum` for the enum class.

 ## Event Storage
 The `::picolibrary::Event_Storage` class is used to store multiple types of events.